How do I get to Timpanogos Cave National Monument?

 Due to the steep grade of the cave trail and the narrow passages and stairs in the caves, the caves and cave trail are not wheelchair accessible.
 A free, full length cave tour is available to view on this website, as well as displays about the cave at the fully accessible visitor center.

 Where do you get tickets and start the hike?

 Cave tour tickets may be purchased through www.recreation.gov.
 Any remaining tickets for the day become available for purchase when the visitor center opens that day, either in person or online at recreation.gov.
-The cave trail starts at the east side of the visitor center.
+The cave trail starts at the visitor center.

 Is there a fee to hike on the cave trail?

 How long is the hike and cave tour?

-You should plan on three to three and a half hours for the cave tour and hike.
+You should plan on three to four hours for the cave tour and hike.
 One and a half hours to hike up, an hour in the caves, and half to one hour to hike down.

 The trail is 1-1/2 miles long.
 No stollers (or other wheeled vehicles including wheelchairs) or pets are allowed on the trail, due to the steep grade.
 Pets are also not allowed on the cave trail.
 Service animals are allowed on the cave trail and in the caves, as per the Americans with Disabilities Act; emotional support animals are not allowed.
 All children under 16 years of age must be accompanied by an adult.
 It is advisable to bring plenty of drinking water, as no drinking water is available on the trail or at the caves, and bring a jacket or sweatshirt; it is 45 degrees in the cave.